Hands up if you wanna handstand! Yes, yes, yes *waves hands in air like teacher’s pet with all the answers* me, me, me!

 Now, I’m no gymnast and my handstand is by no means perfect.
 It’s a work in progress (isn’t everything?).
 But in the picture below, hopefully you can see what I mean by ‘straight line’.
 Can you see how my wrists, shoulders and hips are stacked in a straight line?

-In lieu of the necessary shoulder mobility to get this straight line position, the back will arch to compensate, the ribs will flare, the shoulders will jut out and the body will take an angle that looks more like the red line in the picture below (a lack of wrist mobility can also cause/contribute to this)…
+In lieu of the necessary shoulder mobility to get this straight line position, the ribs may flare and lower back arch to compensate, there will be a ‘break’ in the shoulder line and the body will likely take an angle that looks more like the red line in the picture below…

-Although it is entirely possible to do a handstand without the wrists, shoulders and hips stacked (and, hey, arched back handstands can look incredibly beautiful, especially when transferred to dance/pole), following the correct progressions to get that straight alignment nailed first, before you start playing with pretty shapes, will result in a much stronger hand balance in the long run.
+Although it is entirely possible to do a handstand without the wrists, shoulders and hips stacked (and, hey, arched back handstands can look incredibly beautiful, especially when transferred to dance/pole), this stacking of our joints is the safest and most efficient way to transfer forces.
+If you aren’t stacking your handstand, it can place more stress on your joints which, over time, can lead to injuries.
+So following the correct progressions to get that straight alignment nailed first, before you start playing with pretty shapes, will result in a much stronger hand balance in the long run.

 It will also give you the most transferable benefits for pole – a stronger core, solid overall body strength, body control, spatial awareness, flexible shoulders and a safe, well protected back.